kollklienstuber/460/weeks/week_8/blog8.md

 2: add new item
 3: on the code tab select data and then select ado.net entity data model and give it a name.
 4: select the code first from database option
-5: next it will ask "which data connection should your application use and for this I want to click new connection"
+5: next it will ask "which data connection should your application use and for this is dont click new connection, i just open the drop down and select my database. "
 6: in the new window i want to select the data source as a database file and then select the database file name to be my .mdf database I created for the project.
 7: use windows authentication and test connection and then connect.
 8: on the next page I want to save the connection string as what it defaults to.